kubernetes/website/content/en/blog/_posts/Kuberhealthy-2.1.0-release.md

 **Authors:** Joshulyne Park (Comcast), Eric Greer (Comcast)

-# Kuberhealthy 2.1.0
+# Kuberhealthy 2.1.0 - Check Reaper and K8s KPIs galore

 Last November at KubeCon San Diego 2019, we announced the release of [Kuberhealthy 2.0.0](https://www.youtube.com/watch?v=aAJlWhBtzqY) - transforming Kuberhealthy into a Kubernetes operator for synthetic monitoring.
 This new ability granted developers the means to create their own Kuberhealthy check containers to monitor their applications and clusters.
 The community was quick to adopt this new feature and we're grateful for everyone who implemented and tested Kuberhealthy 2.0.0 in their clusters.
 Thanks to all of you who reported issues and contributed to discussions on the #kuberhealthy Slack channel.
-We set to work to address all your feedback with our new official 2.1.0 release as well as provide a tutorial of how to install and use Kuberhealthy in your clusters!
+We set to work to address all your feedback with our new official 2.1.0 release as well as provide a guide on how to install and use Kuberhealthy to capture cluster KPIs!

 Our 2.1.0 release contains a few new features users can benefit from:
 - Check Reaper